imbo/imbo/docs/usage/configuration.rst

 Transformations are triggered using the ``t[]`` query parameter together with the image resource (read more about the image resource and the included transformations and their parameters in the :ref:`image-resource` section).
 This parameter should be used as an array so that multiple transformations can be made.
 The transformations are applied in the order they are specified in the URL.

-All transformations are registered in the configuration array under the ``transformations`` key:
+All transformations are registered in the configuration array under the ``imageTransformations`` key:

 .. code-block:: php
     :linenos: